Connection issues?

 7. In the External Port range field, enter the port numbers, and then the "add" button.

-This can be done by following the below steps.
-Bear in mind this will delete any personalized settings such as your network name (SSID) and password
+This can be done by following the steps below.
+Please note this will delete any personalized settings, such as your network name (SSID) and password.

 1. Make sure your Orbi device is powered on.